Showing T1 + C images. What do you see?

-What do you see on the image?
-What is the most likely diagnosis?
+What do you see on the following images?

 Bilateral asymmetrical temporal and inferomedial frontal lobes and insular cortices